-While the current exhibition at The Jackson Homestead, Nonantum: A Community Scrapbook, was in preparation the question arose of how and when Silver Lake came into being.
-According to Nevada Street resident, Don Cedrone, who now owns all that is left of the lake, it is possible that it dates back to the 1840s at the earliest.
+While an exhibition at The Jackson Homestead, Nonantum: A Community Scrapbook, was in preparation, the question arose of how and when Silver Lake came into being.
+According to Nevada Street resident Don Cedrone, who now owns all that is left of the lake, it is possible that it dates back to the 1840s at the earliest.
 Many years ago, he was told by his then elderly neighbor, Jeanette Grant, the daughter of John Grant who came to Nonantum in the 1870s, that the pond owed its existence to the removal of several layers of peat by Irish immigrants who used it for fuel.

 The presence of peat is confirmed by a 1926 soils map of Middlesex County.
 Though on too small a scale to be site-specific, it does show peat in the general area, which is consistent with the recollections of a current resident whose grandfather described digging on the site of the Hawthorn Playground for peat that was sent to the Mr. Boston Whiskey Company.

-If the lake had been there in the early 1800s, it seems strange that Francis Jackson, who lived less that a mile away, did not mention it when describing the town in his History of Newton on which he worked for many years before it was published in 1854.
-In addition, the lake has not been found on any map before 1855: not on that surveyed by local residents William F. Ward and Elijah F. Woodward in 1831, neither on the revision of 1848, nor on the map Seth Davis included in his Appeal to the Citizens of Newton which appeared in 1847.
-(On the other hand the smaller Morocco Factory pond, in what is now the Newton Cemetery, is shown on all three.)
+If the lake had been there in the early 1800s, it seems strange that Francis Jackson, who lived less than a mile away, did not mention it when describing the town in his History of Newton, on which he worked for many years before it was published in 1854.
+In addition, the lake has not been found on any map before 1855: not on that surveyed by local residents William F. Ward and Elijah F. Woodward in 1831, neither on the revision of 1848, nor on the map Seth Davis included in his Appeal to the Citizens of Newton, which appeared in 1847.
+(On the other hand, the smaller Morocco Factory pond, in what is now the Newton Cemetery, is shown on all three.)

-Possibly the omission of Silver Lake was a measure of its lack of relevance to the Town at large: the area, though not remote, was swampy and virtually uninhabited, the lake was small when compared to Newtons three major bodies of water (Hammond Pond, and what are now called Crystal Lake and Bulloughs Pond) and, during Newtons so-called "Industrial Period", was not put to any profitable use.
+Possibly the omission of Silver Lake was a measure of its lack of relevance to the Town at large: the area, though not remote, was swampy and virtually uninhabited; the lake was small when compared to Newton's three major bodies of water (Hammond Pond, and what are now called Crystal Lake and Bulloughs Pond); and, during Newton's so-called "Industrial Period," Silver Lake was not put to any profitable use.